Find your life path. Four simple little words, yet among the hardest things we can do in our lives.

 I spent four decades unsuccessfully looking for my life path… and all that time I was applying an unconscious filter: I wanted that path to be inside my comfort zone.
 Guess what?
 Evolution doesn’t let us off the hook so lightly.

 My first reaction, on recognising my life path, was “I can’t do that.”
 Yet, at the same time, I no longer felt lost.
 Celestial postal delivery got it right after all.
 So take heart and KBO.
-It will appear.
+You will find your life path.